Jewish Genetic Conditions Are in Our DNA. They're Also in Our Power to Change.

 $100,000

-Launch work on mouse models and cell lines
+Launch work on creating mouse models and cell lines

-This first funding milestone starts work on the tools needed to test future therapies.
+This first funding milestone starts work on creating the tools needed to test future therapies.

 Gene Therapy Program Goal